 - introducing you to other Peer Guides and students

 - calling or emailing you regularly until the end of the term to see if you have any questions, inform you of events, and arrange to meet with you.
-We also encourage you to feel free to contact your Peer Guide!
+We also encourage you to contact your Peer Guide!

 - meeting with you at IESC events and activities for international students

 - familiar with the Western campus and resources

 - interested in cultural exchange and wanting to learn about you and your culture